rstudio/posit-demo-assets/R/rmd-flexdashboard-parameterized-sales/README.md

 ### Push Button

-Use the "Knit" button on the top of the IDE code pane and select "Knit with Parameters".
+Use the blue publish icon in the upper right corner of the IDE code pane.

 ### rsconnect package